Readless

 What are Inoreader Free's limits in 2026?

-Inoreader Free includes 150 RSS subscriptions, 20 newsletter feeds, 30 rules, and 30 content filters — 50% more source capacity than Feedly's free tier.
-Pro pricing is $7.50/month billed annually or $9.99 billed monthly, with Pro unlocking 2,500 feeds and hourly refresh (Inoreader pricing).
-The explicit limit disclosure is itself a differentiator — Feedly does not publish comparable numbers on its marketing pages.
+Inoreader Free includes 150 RSS subscriptions, 20 newsletter feeds, 20 web feeds, 30 active searches, 30 rules, and 50 filters — 50% more source capacity than Feedly's free tier, plus automation Feedly reserves for paid plans.
+Pro pricing is $7.50/month billed annually or $9.99 billed monthly, with Pro unlocking 2,500 feeds, an ad-free view, and Inoreader Intelligence AI (Inoreader pricing).
+The one free-tier catch: banner ads appear in the article list until you upgrade.
+For the full tier breakdown, see our Inoreader pricing 2026 guide.

 For users who expect complex filtering or faster growth in tracked sources, this free-plan headroom materially delays upgrade pressure.
 Inoreader's pricing page is unusually explicit about tier boundaries, which matches the search intent of users typing queries like "free plan limits" rather than "best RSS reader."